cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 * Event based
 * Message queue protocol

-Orchestration - it is when one microservice supervise and manage else microservices.
+Orchestration - when one microservice supervise and manage else microservices.
-<br>Choreography - it is when microservice independent, and only have to know about message-queue.
+<br>Choreography - when microservice independent, and only have to know about message-queue.

-The less well you understand a domain, the harder it will be for you to find proper bounded contexts for your services.
+The less well you understand domain, the harder it will be for you to find proper bounded contexts for your services.
 In case you don't have clear bounded contexts - do refactoring with purpose to split stuff into separated modules (same approach for database).